 Emory University does not provide on-campus housing for graduate students.
 However, the Office of Residence Life and Housing provides information regarding off-campus housing.
 Contact them at (404) 727-7631 or refer to their website at http://www.emory.edu/housing

 Atlanta’s Hartsfield-Jackson International Airport makes Emory readily accessible to or from any part of the world.
 Airport limousines provide transportation to the campus.
 Rapid transit authority buses connect Emory to Atlanta’s rapid rail system (Lindbergh Station) and all parts of the city.

 Campus shuttle buses operate weekdays, stopping at various points around campus, including the parking decks, University graduate and undergraduate housing, Emory University Hospital and Clinic, the Rehabilitation Center, and Wesley Woods.
 For a schedule and route map, contact the Transportation and Parking Services Office at 1945 Starvine Way (in the Clairmont parking deck) http://transportation.emory.edu .
-The Grady Memorial Hospital bus offers free round-trip service to Grady, Emory University Hospital Midtown, and Emory University.
+Separate shuttle routes serve Grady Memorial Hospital and Emory University Hospital Midtown.